nkb-tech/nkb-classification/README.md

 |3|value_0_3|value_1_3|value_2_3|...|value_n_3|/home/user/data/img_3.jpg|-1|

 Objects with the `-1` fold value are ignored.
 Target columns are scpicfied in the `config` file by the `target_names` list.
 The path to the `csv` table is also provided through the `config` file.

+#### YAML data config

+In this case the format is the same as used in computer vision detection tasks as described in ultralytics docs: https://docs.ultralytics.com/datasets

 ## Available backbone models